khairultp/java-thread/README.md

 Java 21 introduced Virtual Threads as a lightweight alternative to traditional Platform Threads.
 This project contains several demonstrations that showcase:

-1. The limitations of Platform Threads when handling high concurrency
+1. The limitations of Platform Threads when handling high concurrency (PlatformThreadFailureDemo)
-2. The memory footprint of Platform Threads
+2. The failure of fixed Platform Thread pools with large thread counts (FixedPlatformThreadFailureDemo)
-3. The superior scalability of Virtual Threads
+3. The superior scalability of Virtual Threads with unlimited thread creation (VirtualThreadSuccessDemo)
+4. The effectiveness of fixed Virtual Thread pools for controlled concurrency (FixedVirtualThreadPoolDemo)

 ## Prerequisites